 Our eBook Collections from Ebsco, JSTOR, ProQuest Ebook Central and IG eBook Library extend the library's colllection of books in print.
 These collections are only available to members of the Southwestern Adventist University community.
-Use your portal account. for access off campus.
+Use your portal account. for off campus access.
 A few websites offer free access to some ebooks.

 Downloading Ebsco eBooks